M.Sc Forensic Science Course, Admissions, Eligibility, Syllabus, Fees, Career

 Forensic Biology, Serology and DNA Profiling

 The course provides a solid foundation for further research in forensic science.
-Many corporate companies hire forensic postgraduates as forensic experts in different domains like cyber crime investigations, anti-terrorist operations, and consumer property.
-Therefore, an M.Sc in Forensic Science is a pathway to a rewarding and impactful career.
+Many corporations hire forensic postgraduates as forensic experts in different domains like cybercrime investigations, anti-terrorist operations, and consumer protection.
+Therefore, an M.Sc. in Forensic Science is a pathway to a rewarding and impactful career.

 There are numerous career opportunities for postgraduate students who have done a Forensic Science degree.
 After the completion of the course, forensic postgraduates can join the government sector in India for job opportunities.
 They can find jobs in several departments in the country that include the Central Bureau of Investigation, the Intelligence Bureau, or the different Police Departments.

-Forensic Psychiatrists: Forensic Psychiatrists are highly trained professionals who work with the legal system for providing psychological advice to the criminal justice system.
+Forensic Psychiatrists: Forensic Psychiatrists are highly trained professionals who work with the legal system to provide psychological advice to the criminal justice system.
 They provide support for sentencing and defence tactics.
 They hold a master’s or doctoral degree in the field and also treat criminals suffering from mental disorders.

-Forensic Scientist: Forensic Scientists are trained professionals who examine evidence from crime locations.
+Forensic Scientist: Forensic Scientists are trained professionals who examine evidence from crime scenes.
 They also come up with conclusions based on the test results.
-Their role is considered as crucial as the investigation might get hampered if the forensic report would not be used properly.
+Their role is considered crucial as the investigation might get hampered if the forensic report is not used properly.

-Crime Scene Investigator: Crime Scene Investigator also called CSI plays an important role whether in collecting evidence from the crime scene or providing the information to the courtroom.
+Crime Scene Investigator: A Crime Scene Investigator, also called a CSI, plays an important role in collecting evidence from the crime scene or providing the information to the courtroom.
 The testimony provided by the CSI is of great importance during the trial period of any crime.

-Customs Agent: Custom Agents are professionals who work in Homeland Security.
+Customs Agent: Customs agents are professionals who work in Homeland Security.
 Their work is to ensure domestic security, inspecting travellers coming from different locations.
 They enforce trade regulations to avoid crimes in the country.
-They are equipped with key skills like decision-making, and risk analysis to tackle any untoward situation.
+They are equipped with key skills like decision-making and risk analysis to tackle any untoward situation.

 Top Recruiters